bram209/leptosfmt/README.md

 This method of setting up rust-analyzer is editor agnostic to any editor that uses `rust-analyzer` for formatting rust code

 > Note: This feature of `rust-analyzer` is currently unstable and no guarantees are made that this will continue to work across versions.
+You have to use a recent version of `rust-analyzer` ([2024-06-10](https://github.com/rust-lang/rust-analyzer/releases/tag/2024-06-10) or newer).

 ## Configuration